Architecture of Wasmtime

 • wasmtime - the safe public API of wasmtime.

-• wasmtime-runtime - low-level runtime implementation of Wasmtime.
+• wasmtime::runtime::vm - low-level runtime implementation of Wasmtime.
 This is where VMContext and InstanceHandle live.
-This crate is theoretically agnostic to how JIT code was compiled and the runtime that it's running within.
+This module used to be a crate, but has since been folding into wasmtime.

 • wasmtime-environ - low-level compilation support.
 This is where translation of the Module and its environment happens, although no compilation actually happens in this crate (although it defines an interface for compilers).
 The results of this crate are handed off to other crates for actual compilation.